-A leading New York health system was experiencing Instability in it’s CCU applications and other vital support applications.
-This was causing excessive planned and unplanned infrastructure and application downtime and the Inability to rapidly respond to end user requirements and issues.
-Low end user satisfaction created the perception of ineffectual and costly IT organization.
+A leading New York health system was burdened with instability in it’s CCU applications and other vital support applications.
+This was causing excessive planned and unplanned infrastructure and application downtime, and they were unable to respond in time to their end-user requirements and issues.
+The low end-user satisfaction gave the IT organization a reputation of being ineffectual and too expensive.

-GAVel was implemented to: identify false IT alert positives, build incident correlation data and ultimately redirect problems in advance of user impact.
+GAVel AIOps was implemented to: identify false IT alert positives, build incident correlation data and ultimately redirect problems well before it impacted the users.
 GAVS also implemented zMan for Automation of repetitive tasks and GCare for a centralized active monitoring of applications and infrastructure components.